seanwhs/ScratchPad/Project-Refill/System-Overview.md

 ## 1. Architectural Philosophy: Backend as Physical Truth

 In the LPG distribution domain, software does not merely *record* reality — it **defines accountability for physical assets**.
-Every cylinder moved, delivered, returned, or billed has direct financial and regulatory consequences.
-For this reason, the HSH Sales System is designed with a single uncompromising mandate:
+Every cylinder moved, delivered, returned, or billed carries direct financial, operational, and regulatory consequences.
+The HSH Sales System is therefore built around a single, non‑negotiable mandate:

-> **The backend is the ultimate source of truth for all physical and financial reality.**
+> **The backend is the authoritative source of truth for all physical and financial state.**

+This mandate is not a stylistic preference or a software purity argument.
+It is a **risk‑containment strategy**.

+Unlike purely digital systems, LPG operations manage reusable, high‑value assets that physically traverse depots, trucks, and customer sites.
+Any divergence between physical reality and digital state immediately manifests as revenue leakage, stock disputes, audit failures, and regulatory exposure.
+As a result, the backend architecture is intentionally conservative, explicit, and auditable by design.

-### 1.1 Field‑First Is Not a UX Choice — It Is a Risk Model
+### 1.1 Field‑First Architecture as a Risk Model

-Delivery drivers and sales staff operate in depots, back alleys, industrial estates, and customer sites where connectivity is intermittent or unreliable.
-Designing for “always online” would introduce silent failure modes:
+Field staff operate in environments where unreliable connectivity is the norm rather than the exception: industrial estates, basements, service corridors, roadside delivery points, and customer back‑of‑house areas.
+Designing for “always‑online” behavior introduces silent corruption vectors:

-* missed inventory updates
+* lost inventory updates
-* duplicate billing
+* duplicated transactions
-* untraceable cylinder leakage
+* unverifiable cylinder movements

-The system therefore assumes **offline-first behavior by default** and treats network availability as an optimization, not a dependency.
-Digital records must be capturable immediately in the field and reconciled deterministically once connectivity resumes.
+The system therefore assumes **offline‑first operation as its baseline**.
+Network availability is treated strictly as an optimization, never as a prerequisite.
+Data must be capturable immediately at the point of physical action and reconciled deterministically under backend control once connectivity resumes.

-### 1.2 Why Backend Discipline Matters in LPG Operations
+### 1.2 Backend Discipline in Physical Operations

-Unlike purely digital products, LPG systems must reconcile:

-* high‑value reusable physical assets
-* regulatory audit expectations
-* real‑time billing obligations
-* human-operated workflows under pressure

-Any ambiguity between physical movement and digital state is unacceptable.
-The backend architecture is therefore intentionally conservative, explicit, and auditable.
+In LPG logistics, ambiguity is operationally and financially unacceptable.
+The backend must:

+* enforce clear ownership of every state transition
+* reject partial or ambiguous commits
+* provide immutable, timestamped evidence for every action

+This philosophy directly informs the system’s layering, transaction boundaries, concurrency controls, and audit mechanisms described in the sections that follow.

 ---

 ## 2. Technical Foundation & Stack Rationale

-### 2.1 Core Stack (2026)
+### 2.1 Core Technology Stack (2026)

-The technology stack is selected for **industrial-grade reliability**, long-term maintainability, and predictable behavior under load.
+The technology stack is selected for **predictability, transactional safety, and long‑term maintainability**, not novelty or framework churn.

 **Runtime & Framework**